 This was a lightbulb moment for me.

-I don’t need to set up these elaborate dates with my girls to have individual time with them – I can just set aside small chunks of time much more often to focus on just one of them.
+I don’t need to set up these elaborate dates with my girls to have individual time with them – I can just set aside small chunks of time for a kids date much more often to focus on just one of them.

 Now, if Star wakes up from her nap while the other girls are in quiet time or playing happily together or with Bart, I’ll go in to her room, close the door and we’ll snuggle on the bed or read a few board books or do “This Little Piggy” twenty times.